MAPASlab/A_semialata_demography/README.md

 This repository contains the scripts used for data analyses and visualisation in the following paper:

-Sotelo G, Gamboa S, Dunning LT, Christin P-A, Varela S (xxxx).
-C4 photosynthesis provided an immediate demographic advantage to populations of the grass *Alloteropsis semialata*.
+Sotelo G, Gamboa S, Dunning LT, Christin P-A, Varela S (2024).
+C<sub>4</sub> photosynthesis provided an immediate demographic advantage to populations of the grass *Alloteropsis semialata*. *New Phytologist* <http://doi.org/10.1111/nph.19606>

 ## Niche and demographic analyses (analyses folder)
 - Script 00 corresponds to the ecological niche analyses